 Now, the algorithm better understands content quality.
 It favors quality, more in-depth content.

 Knowing what Google wants to see to give you top search engine position ranking is an ongoing process.
 It changes.

-The longer you wait to address website problems, the longer they take to fix.
+The longer you wait to address website problems, the longer they take to fix them.
 And time is money when it comes to your website.

 Get Search Engine Position Ranking & Keep It